In this article, you will understand step by step how to easily integrate with Azure Active Directory

 Automating the collection of user listings and access privileges streamlines the sampling process for the audit, and also provides assurance over the accuracy and completeness of the evidence collected.

-How to connect Azure Active Directory integration?
+How to connect Microsoft Entra ID integration?

 💡Global admin role should create the application.